thepoly/docs/Style Guide.md

 #### scare quotes

 #### School of
-RPI hosts five schools under the Institute's umbrella: the School of Architecture, the Lally School of Management, the School of Engineering, the School of Humanities, Arts, and Social Sciences,  and the School of Science. **IT & Web Science** is within the School of Science but often considered a separate entity.
+RPI hosts five schools under the Institute's umbrella: the School of Architecture, the Lally School of Management, the School of Engineering, the School of Humanities, Arts, and Social Sciences,  and the School of Science.
+[IT & Web Science](#it-web-science) is within the School of Science but often considered a separate entity.

 #### seasons
-Not capitalized unless in reference to **semesters**.
+Not capitalized unless in reference to [semesters](#semesters) or in an event title or proper noun.

 #### SEFCU
 Founded in 1934, the State Employees Federal Credit Union has a branch on the bottom floor of the Union.
 Use *SEFCU* on all references.